-- First wipe the stoma with toilet paper. - Cleanse the skin and stoma with clean water.
+- First wipe the stoma with toilet paper or tissues. - ✓ Cleanse the skin and stoma with clean water.
 (Tip: use a wet and a dry face cloth.)
 If using soap, always use soap with a neutral pH.
-Oil based soap will affect the adhesion of the flange. - ✓ Pat the skin and the stoma dry.
-Rubbing may damage the stoma and injure the skin. - ✓ Cut out the correct diameter from the flange.
+Oil based soap will affect the adhesion of the flange.

+□ - ✓ Cut out the correct diameter from the flange.
 The flange must fit closely around the stoma to provide maximum protection for the skin.
-(Tip: test whether the opening is the right size by briefly sliding it over the stoma.) - ✓ Retain the backing paper as a template to cut out the correct diameter when next replacing the pouch.
-It is important to check the diameter at regular intervals as the stoma diameter will reduce in size in the first few weeks/months following the operation. - Remove the backing paper from the back of the flange.
+(Tip: test whether the opening is the right size by briefly sliding it over the stoma.) d - ✓ Retain the backing paper as a template to cut out the correct diameter when next replacing the system.
+It is important to check the diameter at regular intervals as the stoma diameter will reduce in size in the first weeks/months following the operation. - ✓ Remove the backing paper from the back of the flange. e